cjolowicz/blog/content/posts/hypermodern-python-02-testing.md

 Mocking not only speeds up your test suite, or lets you hack offline on a plane or train.
 By virtue of having a fixed, or deterministic, return value, the mock also enables you to write repeatable tests.
-This means, for example, that you can check that the title returned by the API is printed to the console:
+This means you can, for example, check that the title returned by the API is printed to the console:

 ```python
 def test_main_prints_title(runner, mock_requests_get):